wfarnsworth110/research-project-jdf/README.md

-# PyTy: Repairing Static Type Errors in Python
+# PyTy: Repairing Static Type Errors in Python (MOCK PR)
 PyTy is an automated program repair approach specifically designed for Python type errors.
 PyTy utilizes a learning-based model trained on a dataset of Python type error fixes called PyTyDefects.

 ## Citation